Honoré de Balzac: "Une bonne spéculation"

-In the late 1820s Balzac dabbled in several business ventures, a penchant his sister blamed on the temptation of an unknown neighbour.
+In the late 1820s, Balzac dabbled in several business ventures, a penchant his sister blamed on the temptation of an unknown neighbour.
 His first enterprise was in publishing which turned out cheap one-volume editions of French classics including the works of Molière.
 This business failed miserably, with many of the books "sold as waste paper".
 Balzac had better luck publishing the Memoirs of the Duchess of Abrantès, with whom he also had a love affair.

 Balzac borrowed money from his family and friends and tried to build a printing business, then a type foundry.
 His inexperience and lack of capital caused his ruin in these trades.
 He gave the businesses to a friend (who made them successful) but carried the debts for many years.
 As of April 1828 Balzac owed 50,000 francs to his mother.

-Balzac never lost his penchant for une bonne spéculation.
-It resurfaced painfully later when—as a renowned and busy author—he traveled to Sardinia in the hopes of reprocessing the slag from the Roman mines there.
-Near the end of his life Balzac was captivated by the idea of cutting 20000 acre of oak wood in Ukraine and transporting it for sale in France.
+Balzac had a penchant for une bonne spéculation.
+He travelled to Sardinia in the hopes of reprocessing the slag from the Roman mines there.
+Near the end of his life, Balzac was captivated by the idea of cutting 20000 acre of oak wood in Ukraine and transporting it for sale in France.

 La Comédie humaine and literary success

-After writing several novels, in 1832 Balzac conceived the idea for an enormous series of books that would paint a panoramic portrait of "all aspects of society".
+After writing several novels, in 1832 Balzac conceived the idea for a large series of books that would paint a panoramic portrait of "all aspects of society".
 The moment the idea came to him, Balzac raced to his sister's apartment and proclaimed: "I am about to become a genius!"
-Although he originally called it Etudes des Mœurs (literally 'Studies of manners', or 'The Ways of the World') it eventually became known as La Comédie humaine, and he included in it all the fiction that he had published in his lifetime under his own name.
-This was to be Balzac's life work and his greatest achievement.
+Although he originally called it Etudes des Mœurs ('Studies of manners', or 'The Ways of the World'), it eventually became known as La Comédie humaine, and he included in it all the fiction that he had published in his lifetime under his own name.

 The Maison de Balzac is one of three Parisian literary museums.

 After the collapse of his businesses, Balzac traveled to Brittany and stayed with the De Pommereul family outside Fougères.
 There he drew inspiration for Les Chouans (1829), a tale of love gone wrong amid the Chouan royalist forces.
 Although he was a supporter of the Crown, Balzac paints the revolutionaries in a sympathetic light—even though they are the center of the book's most brutal scenes.
 This was the first book Balzac released under his own name, and it gave him what one critic called "passage into the Promised Land".
 It established him as an author of note (even if its historical fiction-genre imitates that of Sir Walter Scott) and provided him with a name outside his past pseudonyms.